fox-archives/fox-night/README.md

   - password to enter when navigating to site (by default, the same value as `folder_name`)

-- `node_port`
+- `listen_port`

-  - port that the NodeJS server attaches to
+  - port that the Go server attaches to

 - `digital_ocean_token`